aervans/videojs-seek/README.md

 Using the Plugin
 ----------------
-The plugin automatically registers itself when you include videojs-seek.js in your page:
+Initialize the plugin as described in step 3 of the [Video.js plugin wiki page](https://github.com/videojs/video.js/blob/master/docs/guides/plugins.md).

 <script src='videojs-seek.min.js'></script>